acorderob/sd-webui-prompt-postprocessor/README.md

 * Detect invalid wildcards and act on them.
 * Clean up the prompt and negative prompt.

-Note: The extension must be loaded after the installed wildcards extension (or any other that modifies the prompt).
+Note: The extension must be loaded after the installed wildcards extension (or any other that modifies the prompt or has it's own syntax expressions).
 Extensions load by their folder name in alphanumeric order.

 With the ["Dynamic Prompts" extension](https://github.com/adieyal/sd-dynamic-prompts) this happens by default due to default folder names for both extensions.
 But if this is not the case, you can just rename this extension's folder so the ordering works out.